 Alternative 2 embraces the philosophy of the Department of the Interior's former Secretary - the Four Cs: Communication, Consultation, and Cooperation, all in the service of Conservation.
+In addition, it supports one of the overarching goals of the current NPS Director, Mary Bomar, to increase the capacity of the system of national parks.
 It also embraces the guidance of NPS Management Policies 2006, a summary of which follows (the full citations are available in Appendix C).